dougbeal/docker-dougbeal.com/volumes/org.foolscap.podcast/content/episode/e000-teaser.md

 ---

-A listen back to stories of [Foolscaps](http://foolscap.org) of yore.
+Preview listen of stories from [Foolscaps](http://foolscap.org) of yore.

 Foolscap is a new kind of convention.
 We bring together writers, artists, fans, thinkers and makers to create a weekend-long conversation about the things that excite us.
 Everyone is interesting at Foolscap.
 By bringing together a community of diverse interests and experiences, we make a space where we all learn from each other.